Foreign policy of Vladimir Putin: Relations with post-Soviet states

 In 2009, the Russia–Ukraine dispute was resolved by a long-term agreement on price formula, agreed by Prime Ministers Vladimir Putin of Russia and Prime Minister of Ukraine Yulia Tymoshenko (later, when the rising global oil prices prompted the rising gas prizes the agreement turned very unfavourable for Ukraine; in October 2011 Tymoshenko was found guilty of abuse of office when brokering the 2009 deal and was sentenced to seven years in prison).

 The plans of Georgia and Ukraine to become members of NATO have caused some tensions between Russia and those states.
 In 2010, Ukraine did abandon these plans.
 In public Putin has stated that Russia has no intention of annexing any country.

 Belarus President Alexander Lukashenko of Belarus, with Vladimir Putin in 2002.
 Despite a number of economic disputes in the mid-2000s, Belarus has remained one of Russia's closest allies.

 Putin, in his relations with Russo-centric neighbor and former Soviet Republic of Belarus, continued the general trend towards closer bi-lateral ties between the two countries, which has thus far stopped short of extending the depth of the Union of Russia and Belarus proposed and speculated by many media outlets both inside and outside Russia.
+In April 2008, Russian President Putin announced that Russia strongly opposed Ukraine and Georgia's NATO membership bids.